rafgraph/current-input/README.md

 ## Using `current-input`

 `current-input` will run automatically and will add the class `current-input-mouse` or `current-input-touch` to the `body`.
-Use the appropriate CSS selectors to style elements and pseudo states based on the current input class.
+Use the appropriate CSS selectors to style elements based on the current input class.

 #### CSS example
-Here is an example using CSS to style links such that it fixes the sticky hover problem on touch devices and provides a unique touch active pseudo state.
+Here is an example using CSS to style links such that it fixes the sticky hover problem on touch devices and provides a unique touch active state.

 ```CSS